jamiejennings/rosie-pattern-language/README.md

 The [interactive read-eval-print loop (repl)](doc/repl.md) is documented separately.

-### How to build and run
+### How to build: clone the repo, and type 'make'

-After cloning or downloading the Rosie Pattern Language code repository, run `make` in the download directory.
-The `makefile` will print instructions for how to build Rosie for your platform.

-In most cases, there is just one step, which is to run `make <platform>` where `<platform>` is, e.g. `macosx` or `linux`.
+After cloning the repository, there is just one step: `make <platform>` where `<platform>` is, e.g. `macosx` or `linux`.
 The `makefile` will download the needed prerequisites and compile them.
-Then a quick test of the Rosie Pattern Engine is invoked, just to make sure it runs and prints the correct version number.

 You should see this message if all went well: `Rosie Pattern Engine installed successfully!`